 If you are finding yourself on this page, adoption may be a plan you have considered.
-It is a plan many expectant families have chosen after thoughtful consideration, and it is our hope that you feel educated and supported in any decision you make.
+It is a plan many expectant families have chosen after thoughtful consideration, and we hope that you feel educated and supported in any decision you make.
 We are a community of adoption professionals, birth families, adoptive families, and adoptees that want the best for you and your child and want you to feel as loved and educated as possible in your decision-making process.

-Considering adoption is an incredibly selfless choice that proves your dedication to the well- being of your child.
+Considering adoption is an incredibly selfless choice that proves your dedication to the well-being of your child.
 It is not a decision that could ever be decided lightly and we understand the gravity of this process for you and your family.
-There are several significant options to weigh, but throughout the entire process, the most important thing to remember is that you are ultimately in control of the choices you make for you and your child.
+There are several significant options to weigh, but throughout the entire process, the most important thing to remember is that you are ultimately in control of the choices you make for yourself and your child.

 Considering adoption in Pennsylvania?

 Adoption laws vary from state to state and can look very different, depending on where you live.
 If you are considering an adoption in the state of Pennsylvania, we have compiled a list of laws and regulations that can help you make an adoption decision.
 These are simply a highlight of the laws and procedures, and we strongly encourage you to find an agency or an adoption attorney in your area to help you learn more detailed information on creating an adoption plan that is centered around your needs.

 1. Expectant mothers are given 72 hours after giving birth before making their final decision to sign consent.